 She bid adieu to the Golden Gate Bridge, squeezed her belongings into a backpack, and hit the road with Carpe Diem Education as an Overseas Educator.
 Her program leadership took her to the South Pacific, Asia, and East Africa, where she worked in collaboration with dozens of grassroots organizations to guide students to dig deep and find their inner purpose.

-You can read Megan’s work online in publications like USA Today, US News and World Report, GoAbroad.com, and more.
+You can read Megan’s work online in publications like Low Key Coffee Snobs, USA Today, US News and World Report, GoAbroad.com, and more.
 When not typing furiously on her laptop in fussy coffee shops, Megan can be found riding her bicycle around Fort Collins, enjoying the sunshine and lack of humidity.

-It is her chief belief that traveling has the potential to unleash positive impacts on the world; however, traveling alone doesn’t do the trick—it takes conscious, concerted effort, sensitivity, humble curiosity… and a great facilitator!
+It is her chief belief that immersive experiences have the unique potential to unleash positive impacts on the world; however, traveling alone doesn’t do the trick—it takes conscious, concerted effort, sensitivity, humble curiosity… and a great facilitator!
 Her shared values with No Barriers drew Megan to the organization, where she’s thrilled to continue spreading the good word of transformative learning experiences.